 Farewell 3d and 6d, hello rationing

 The outbreak of war forced prices upwards.
-The increases were fuelled by shortages as suppliers had to make items to support the war effort.
+The increases were fuelled by shortages as suppliers switched to manufacturing for the war effort.

 This gave the Woolworth Board a dilemma.
 Either they had to abandon some of the key ranges, or to drop the sixpenny price limit which had been the defining feature of the Company for more than thirty years.
 They reluctantly decided to put prices up, at least for the duration of the war.

 The store in Hammersmith, West London, was among the first to get a new look, with no mention of the prices.
 They were replaced by the "Diamond W" motif at either side of the name.
 The layout matched the approach that had been used in North America and Germany since 1932.

 A few of the lines featured in the brochure had gone up by a halfpenny (approx ¼p).
-The sky did not fall, and as the year continued the increases became more pronounced.
+The sky did not fall, and gradually the increases became more pronounced.

 Introducing a wider range of prices made life hard for the staff.
-They did not have the benefit of 'adding up' cash registers, and were expected to add up purchases in their heads or using a simple ready reckoner table, showing all the combinations of three and six pence.
+They did not have the benefit of 'adding up' cash registers, and were expected to tot up purchases in their heads or using a simple ready reckoner table, showing all the combinations of three and six pence.

-The old British currency operated in base twelve, with twelve pennies to a shilling and two hundred and forty to a pound, making it much harder than decimal money!
+The old British currency operated in base twelve, with twelve pennies to a shilling and two hundred and forty to a pound, making such sums much harder than in today's decimal money!

 From 1940 onwards the complexity was compounded by rationing.
 Clothing and food purchases required coupons.
 Every citizen had an allowance of garments of different types and of each major food group.
 There was a different coupon for each, which had to be handed over when making a purchase.
 Officially they were non-transferrable.